lune-org/docs/src/content/docs/the-book/9-task-scheduler.md

 title: The Task Scheduler
 ---

-Lune has a built-in task scheduler, which can let you run things at fixed intervals, ensure some work happens after everything else is already done, and more.
+Lune is built around a task scheduler, which can let you run things at fixed intervals, ensure some work happens after everything else is already done, and more.

 The task scheduler is the backbone of Lune, and lets you handle structured concurrency.
 It is implemented using lightweight Lua threads / coroutines, and has **strong ordering guarantees**.